-|General-purpose 2 instance
+|General-purpose instance family||

 ||Users are less concerned with performance and stability.|

-|Dedicated instance||A dedicated instance occupies exclusive CPU and memory resources allocated to
+|Dedicated instance family||A dedicated instance exclusively occupies the CPU and memory resources allocated to

-|Users are engaged in database-centered businesses such as finance, e-commerce, governmental affairs, and other large- and medium-sized Internet services.|
+|Users are engaged in database-centered businesses, such as finance, e-commerce, governmental affairs, and large- and medium-sized Internet services.|

-The three instance families each have their own different performance metrics and therefore cannot be directly compared.
-The following table is a comparison in cost-effectiveness between them by using instance types with similar specifications as an example.
-This comparison provides a basis for you to make your purchase decisions.
+The three instance families each have some unique performance metrics and therefore cannot be directly compared.
+The following table is a comparison of cost-effectiveness between the three instance families by using instance types with similar specifications as examples.
+This comparison provides a basis for you to make purchase decisions.

-|General-purpose instance or general-purpose 2 instance||4 cores, 16 GB||500 GB||4,000||7,000||USD 2,100|
+|Shared or general-purpose instance family||4 CPU cores, 16 GB||500 GB||4,000||7,000||USD 320|

-|Dedicated instance||4 cores, 32 GB||500 GB||5,000||9,000||USD 3,650|
+|Dedicated instance family||4 CPU cores, 32 GB||500 GB||5,000||9,000||USD 550|

-Based on the above comparison, a dedicated instance costs 70% more but provides twice as much memory capacity, 25% more connections, and 28% higher IOPS than a general-purpose instance or general-purpose 2 instance.
-This means that the dedicated instance family delivers the highest cost-effectiveness among the three instance families.
+Based on the preceding comparison, a dedicated instance costs 70% more but provides twice as much memory capacity, 25% more connections, and 28% higher input/output operations per second (IOPS) than a shared or general-purpose instance.
+The dedicated instance family delivers high cost-effectiveness if it is used in suitable business scenarios.

 For more information about the price of each instance type, visit ApsaraDB RDS for MySQL.

-Change instance types
+Change the instance family

 For more information, see the following topics:

-Therefore, an entry-level instance supports a larger maximum number of connections and delivers higher IOPS than an enterprise-level instance with the same CPU and memory specifications.
-However, an enterprise-level instance is more stable due to its exclusive CPU and memory resources.
+Therefore, an entry-level instance supports a larger maximum number of connections and delivers higher IOPS than an enterprise-level instance when the same CPU and memory specifications are used.
+However, an enterprise-level instance is more stable because it exclusively occupies the CPU and memory resources allocated to it.
 For more information, see Overview.